 Each year, a visit to the local sugar bush and the purchase of 8 liters of syrup is a sign for my family that spring has come.
 We’re certain each year that we will make it last until the next season, but somehow, come New Years’s, we are eyeing what is left in our last jug, and trying to ration it until the sap starts to run again.

-We make sure to save some for these tarts.
+We make sure to save some for these Cranberry Maple Butter Tarts.

 The smoky sweetness of maple syrup complements the cranberries, and the berries keep this tart from being too over-the-top sugary.
 Double the recipe and keep some in the freezer for eating later (they don’t even have to be thawed first!).